TheUpshot/presidential-precinct-map-2020/README.md

 |❌|precinct data not usable|
 |❓|precinct data not yet available|

 Note: one of the most common causes of precinct data being unusable is "countywide" tabulations.
-This occurs when a county reports, say, all of its absentee ballots together as a single row in its Excel download (instead of precinct-by-precinct); because we can't attribute those ballot to specific precincts, that means that _all_ precincts in the county will be missing an indeterminite number of votes, and therefore can't be reliably mapped.
+This occurs when a county reports, say, all of its absentee ballots together as a single row in its Excel download (instead of precinct-by-precinct); because we can't attribute those ballots to specific precincts, that means that _all_ precincts in the county will be missing an indeterminite number of votes, and therefore can't be reliably mapped.
 In these cases, we drop the entire county from our GeoJSON.

 - [`AL`](https://www.sos.alabama.gov/alabama-votes/voter/election-data): ❌ absentee and provisional results are reported countywide
 - [`AK`](https://www.elections.alaska.gov/results/20GENR/index.php): ❌ absentee, early, and provisional results are reported district-wide